U.S. Coast Guard, Department of Homeland Security.

 Request for applications.

-The Coast Guard seeks applications for membership on the Merchant Mariner Medical Advisory Committee.
-This Committee provides advice to the Coast Guard on matters related to medical certification determinations for issuance of merchant mariner credentials; medical standards and guidelines for the physical qualifications of operators of commercial vessels; medical examiner education; and medical research.
+The U.S. Coast Guard seeks applicants for membership on the Merchant Mariner Medical Advisory Committee.
+The Committee provides advice and recommendations to the Secretary on matters related to medical certification determinations for issuance of licenses, certificates of registry, and merchant mariners' documents; medical standards and guidelines for the physical qualifications of operators of commercial vessels; medical examiner education; and medical research.

 Start Further Info